adrientiburce/sinatra_blog/README.md

+You'll find 2 parts to this test:

+**Questions**

+Take a look at questions.txt and answer the questions presented to you

 **Sinatra Exercise**

+This is a fullstack exercise, creating a simple webapp in Sinatra

 Sinatra is a simple web framework for Ruby, similar in logic to Rails.
 It uses [erb](http://www.stuartellis.eu/articles/erb/), and can take routes with parameters.